2016 Call for Presentations

 Nevertheless, presentations will be recorded and presenters will be expected to sign an ACM copyright release form.

-Note that we will need all presenters to register for the CUFP workshop and travel to Vancouver at their own expense.
+Note that we will need all presenters to register for the CUFP workshop and travel to Japan at their own expense.
+There are some funds available to would-be presenters who require assistance in this respect.

 Focus on the interesting bits: Think about what will distinguish your talk, and what will engage the audience, and focus there.
 There are a number of places to look for those interesting bits.